jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 *Task* can be written in the following way:

-1) Please fill in the title in the form of [Kind of implement] content about implement.
+1) Please fill in the title in the form of [Kind of task] content about task.
 Example :
    - [REPOSITORY] Add issue template
 2) Please add the type of task to the label.
    - label list: